yasaswitaraja/SentinelNet/README.md

 └─ README.md

-## Dataset
+📊 Dataset

-The project uses the **NSL-KDD dataset**, a popular benchmark dataset for network intrusion detection:
+The project uses the NSL-KDD dataset, a widely used benchmark for network intrusion detection.

-- **Training dataset:** `KDDTrain+.txt`
-- The dataset contains multiple features describing network connections, along with labels indicating attack type or normal traffic.
+Training dataset: KDDTrain+.txt

+Each record describes a network connection with multiple features.

+Labels indicate whether the traffic is normal or an attack (various categories).

+For more details, see: NSL-KDD Dataset

 ## Installation